Arna13/sunst0rm-guide/docs/misc/EXTRAS.md

 # Extras
+#### This section is written by the comunity, if you feel you can add something useful here, make sure to PR!

 ## How to install Cydia alongside Sileo | A tutorial on how to install Cydia alongside Sileo if you don't like Sileo